boegel/easybuild-wiki/Experimental-repo.md

 It is wise to review the contributed examples and see if they fit your purpose and objectives.

 You have been warned!
 And now, enjoy :)

+See the `easbuild.experimental` wiki for more information: https://github.com/fgeorgatos/easybuild.experimental/wiki/ .